bughi04/BankingSystemDP/README.md

 A Java desktop application for managing a banking system, built as a university project to demonstrate and apply **8 classic software design patterns** in a real, working context.
 The project includes a fully functional Java Swing GUI for bank officers, persistent data storage, and live UI updates via the Observer pattern.

-> **Note**: Some parts of the code were initially written with AI assistance and later reviewed, refactored, and debugged by me, similar to how developers use tools like IDE code generation or GitHub Copilot as a productivity aid.
+> **Note**: Some parts of the code were initially written with AI assistance and later reviewed/refactored/debugged by me.

 ---